-Don’t Be A Slave To The Halo Effect
+Don’t Be a Slave to the Halo Effect

-Our awareness training, workshops and discussions forums work with employers and senior level staff to educate, inform and assist them in assessing and questioning impactful decisions where unconscious bias can easily influence the decision making process in areas such as recruitment, internal promotions and workplace recommendations.
+Our awareness training, workshops, and discussions forums work with employers and senior level staff to educate, inform and assist them in assessing and questioning impactful decisions where unconscious bias can easily influence the decision making process in areas such as recruitment, internal promotions and workplace recommendations.

 Unconscious bias and diversity in the workplace

 In some instances employees have referred to feeling as if they have been “gas-lit by a work colleague” for speaking out.
 These feelings of being unheard and ill-treated is also proven to create a negative workplace subculture and impact on employee mental health.
-Resulting in highly skilled and qualified members of staff leaving their job post for other companies they feel adopt a forward-thinking and flexible approach on unconscious bias and diversity in the workplace.
+This results in highly skilled and qualified members of staff leaving their job post for other companies they feel adopt a forward-thinking and flexible approach on unconscious bias and diversity in the workplace.

 If you are looking for unconscious bias training in the workplace, click here to view our virtual and in-person training suitable for teams and groups.
 If you’re looking unconscious bias training for one or two people, check out our open online courses.